hygj10/Financial_Complaints_Classification/README.md

 * extra_cleaning.ipynb - Some extra/experimental data cleaning/wrangling for different uses.
 * cnn_lstm_.py - CNN and LSTM code
 * logistic_doc2vec.py - logistic regression + doc2vec code
-* consumer_complaints.csv - original dataset of consumer complaints
+* complaints_cleaned.csv - cleaned dataset of consumer complaints
 * complaints_cleaned_label.csv - cleaned dataset labelled with numbers for each product type

 WARNING: The CNN model and the LSTM model displays the accuracy of each batch, printing an extremely long text.

 The original Consumer Complaints File can be found in Kaggle here: https://www.kaggle.com/cfpb/us-consumer-finance-complaints The size exceeds 25mb so it cannot be uploaded here.
-However, two 'cleaned' versions of the dataset are available in the repository as zip files (and should probably unzipped if the Jupyter notebook is to be run).
+However, two 'cleaned' versions of the dataset are available in the repository as zip files (and should probably be unzipped if the Jupyter notebook is to be run).

-UPDATES TO COME SOON.
+UPDATES MAY COME.